prometheusresearch/baseline-codebase/src/rex.assessment_import/test/test_ctl.rst

       --require=PACKAGE        : include an additional parameter
       --set=PARAM=VALUE        : set a configuration parameter
-      --version=VERSION        : the version of the Instrument to retrieve; if not specified, defaults to the latest version --output=OUTPUT_PAT      : the direcory to generated csv files write to; if not specified, current directory is used
+      --version=VERSION        : the version of the Instrument to retrieve; if not specified, defaults to the latest version --output=OUTPUT_PATH     : the direcory to generated csv files write to; if not specified, current directory is used
     <BLANKLINE>

 It requires a single argument which is the UID of the Instrument to export::